Section 1. Name and Seat

-3. The President or a representative appointed by him/her shall supervise the organisation as well as the scholarly level of international conferences and other meetings organised on behalf of or with the support of the Association.
+3. The President or a representative appointed by him/her shall supervise the organization as well as the scholarly level of international conferences and other meetings organized on behalf of or with the support of the Association.

 4. Should the President-elect resign before his/her term ends then the Secretary or the Treasurer will be appointed vice-President pro tempore by the Board.
 The Board is then obliged to convene a General Meeting within three months, in which a new President-elect will be elected.

 5. The Treasurer is responsible for the management of the financial resources and other possessions of the Association.
 He/she collects contributions and tries to obtain donations and subsidies for the benefit of the Association.
 He/she will carry out his/her task in close consultation with the President and the President-elect.